rolling-scopes-school/tasks/angular/modules/http/README-ENG.md

 ## In this module, you will learn:

-- How to use the HttpClient service in Angular (with provideHttpClient() – the standalone approach)
+- How to use the HttpClient service in Angular
 - Legacy approach: providing HttpClient via HttpClientModule (deprecated)
 - What the `HttpEvent` object is and how to work with HTTP events
 - How to intercept HTTP requests using an `HTTP Interceptor`